 Take dabrafenib exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 To do so may increase the chance of side effects.

-dabrafenib usually comes with a Medication Guide.
-Read and follow the instructions carefully.
-Ask your doctor if you have any questions.
+Dabrafenib usually comes with a Medication Guide.
+Read and follow these instructions carefully.
+Ask your doctor or pharmacist if you have any questions.

 Take dabrafenib at least 1 hour before or 2 hours after a meal.

 Swallow the capsule whole.
 Do not open, crush, or break it.

 The dose of dabrafenib will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of dabrafenib.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.